mikrdgz/recharge-docs/docs/bigcommerce-overview.md

 * Displaying prices inclusive/exclusive of tax differently on product and cart pages
 * Synchronized cancellations and order statuses across Recharge to BigCommerce
 * Custom required order fields on [Customer address record](https://support.bigcommerce.com/s/article/Editing-Form-Fields#address-fields)
-* Refund synchronization from Recharge to BigCommerce
+* Refund synchronization from ReCharge to BigCommerce
 * Refund synchronization from BigCommerce to Recharge

 ## Resources